daqhris/MissionEnrollment/README.md

 **Mission Enrollment** provides a streamlined, one-page application for people to enroll in advance of the _Zinneke Rescue Mission_.

 1. User connects their Ethereum wallet using the prioritized scaffold-eth connector and verifies their identity with .base.eth name verification.
-2. The application fetches and displays relevant POAPs, including ETHGlobal Brussels 2024.
+2. The application fetches and displays relevant POAPs, specifically ETHGlobal Brussels 2024.
-3. User selects the desired L2 network (Base or Optimism) for attestation creation using EAS.
+3. The EventAttendanceVerification component verifies event attendance through POAPs before proceeding to attestation.
-4. The EventAttendanceVerification component verifies event attendance through POAPs before proceeding to attestation.
+4. User selects the desired L2 network (Base Sepolia or Optimism Sepolia) for attestation creation using EAS.

 ## API Routes